rlisle/Patriot/Photon/Plugins/PartOfDay/README.md

-# PatriotDateTime
+# PatriotPartOfDay

-A Patriot plugin to provide date and time state messages
+A Patriot plugin to provide MQTT partofday messages for dawn, sunrise, morning, noon, afternoon, sunset, dusk, and night

 ## Usage

-Include this library in one Photon sketch to provide date/time states for use by all controllers on the same MQTT network.
+Include this library in one Photon sketch to provide partofday states for use by all controllers on the same MQTT network.
 Refer to the more complex examples in the main Patriot IoT examples directory.

-This example creates a single DateTime device to broadcast date & time messages to the MQTT network.
+This example creates a single PartOfDay device to broadcast messages to the MQTT network.

 You can use the Particle.io console to monitor these states via the